JakefromSparr/Nous/logs/improvements.md

 - Fixed Tempt Fate button reset and cleaned DYN005 text for consistent fate card UI.

 - Added Vite dev dependency so `npm run dev` launches correctly for local playtesting.
+- Loaded questions from JSON so new decks feed directly into the engine.